TheCandidStartup/TheCandidStartup.github.io/_drafts/javascript-structured-concurrency.md

 There's lots of hype comparing this approach to the doom of the [await event horizon](https://frontside.com/blog/2023-12-11-await-event-horizon/).
 Your promise may never settle, there are no guarantees!

-Of course, correctly written code will eventually settle, and if it supports `AbortSignal` will be just as responsive as generator.
+Of course, correctly written code will eventually settle, and if it supports `AbortSignal` will be just as responsive as a generator.
 Any real world project will eventually call into third party or system APIs that use async/await/abort.
 You're still relying on that code being correctly written.

 Rewriting your entire code base to use generators is even more intrusive than passing abort signals down the call stack.
 Effection does make it easier to be confident that the code you write is correct, with less boiler plate than the native approach.